Our family has adopted an approach to modern life that builds adventure into life’s trajectory. We call it the Adventure Possible Life.

 We often found these ambitions to be in conflict with one another.
 As career and family progressed, excuses and concerns about money, timing, and family smothered adventure travel dreams.

-The Adventure Possible life helps make adventure an integral part of one’s life, enabling would-be adventurers to remove some of the most common barriers to adventure while minimizing the sacrifices related to work, money, and family.
+The Adventure Possible life helps us make adventure an integral part of life, giving us reason and methods to remove some of the most common barriers to adventure while minimizing the sacrifices related to work, money, and family.

 The 15 Steps to Make Adventure Possible

-For you would-be adventurers, we have built a step-by-step process to enable you to lead a modern life of adventure.
+For you would-be adventurers, we’re capturing our learnings in a step-by-step process that we hope will inspire you to lead a life of adventure.

-Built around the concept of the Adventure Possible life, we will walk you through the following steps and provide you with many ancillary articles for each step so that you can make adventure possible.
+Built around the concept of taking one year sabbatical every five to seven years, we’ll walk you through the following steps and provide you with many ancillary articles for each step so that you can make adventure possible.

 Step 1: Determine Your Adventure